xuthus83/pigallery2/MANPAGE.md

         ],
         "maxSavedProgress": 20,
         "//[mediaProcessingBatchSize]": [
-            "Jobs load this many photos or videos form the DB for processing at once."
+            "Jobs load this many photos or videos from the DB for processing at once."
         ],
         "mediaProcessingBatchSize": 1000,
         "scheduled": [